Kingston Park estate: Postcode NE3 2RD

 Kingston retail park

 In June 2005 Newcastle City Council published a ‘City Wide Retail and Leisure Study’.
 This document describes Kingston Park as one of half a dozen district centres in Newcastle’s retail hierarchy.
 District centres provide the widest range and choice of goods and services beyond the city centre and act as main shopping destinations for convenience goods and large format supermarket shopping.
-This report estimated the annual retail turnover at Kingston Park as £76.8m.
+This report estimated the then annual retail turnover at Kingston Park as £76.8m.

 - The 2005 retail study: http://www.newcastle.gov.uk/wwwfileroot/legacy/regen/plantrans/Citywideretailstudy.pdf